mateusbslopes/react-carousel/README.md

 ### Known Issues
 1. Multiple touches does not works correctly when one of the touches is not on the Carousel.

+### Roadmap
+There are multiple evolutions to be developed on this project.
+So to see what will be develop next see the [ROADMAP](./ROADMAP.md) file.